The Employment Law Review: Portugal

 An expectant mother can take up to 30 days of leave before the birth, and it is mandatory for a mother to take six weeks of leave after her child's birth.

-It is mandatory for a father to take leave for 20 working days, consecutive or at intervals, within the six weeks following the birth, five of which are to be taken consecutively and immediately after the child's birth.
+It is mandatory for a father to take leave for 20 working days, consecutively or at intervals, within the six weeks following the birth, five of which are to be taken consecutively and immediately after the child's birth.

-If childbirth occurs up to 33 weeks' gestation, initial paternity leave is increased to 30 days, and if the mother requires hospitalisation, paternity leave is extended to cover the whole period of hospitalisation.
+If childbirth occurs at up to 33 weeks' gestation, initial paternity leave is increased to 30 days, and if the mother requires hospitalisation, paternity leave is extended to cover the whole period of hospitalisation.

 Initial paternity leave is also increased to 30 days if the child is hospitalised immediately after the recommended post-partum hospitalisation period.

-Parents of children with disability, chronic illness or oncological disease benefit from childcare leave, which may be extended to apply for up to six years, subject to the necessary medical certificates.
+Parents of children with a disability, chronic illness or oncological disease benefit from childcare leave, which may be extended to apply for up to six years, subject to the necessary medical certificates.

 Employees who are pregnant, have recently given birth or are breastfeeding have the right to be excused from working overtime or other flexible working time arrangements.

 Furthermore, working parents with children under the age of 12 or, irrespective of their age, children who are disabled, chronically ill or have an oncological disease, have the right to a flexible work schedule.
+Provided that the functions of working parents with children under the age of three allow it, they also have the right to work from home.

 The right to form a works council in any company, regardless of its size, is guaranteed by the Constitution.
 The initiative to do so lies wholly with the employees, which means that employers are under no obligation to implement this form of representation.